Fast 50 Launch

 3. Impact Award in association with PayPal

-6. Disruptive Technology Award in association with Facebook
+5. Disruptive Technology Award in association with Facebook

-The Deloitte Technology Fast 50 Cyber Security Award
+The Deloitte Technology Fast 50 Cyber-Security Award

-FinTech award in association with Silicon Valley Bank
+Fintech award in association with Silicon Valley Bank

 The award will not only raise the profile of winners, it aims to help them scale and evolve by providing support from both Deloitte and Silicon Valley Bank on a global scale.
-The winner will be brought to Silicon Valley, USA on a trip tailored to suit their growth trajectory where they will meet with key investors, strategic partners and prospects.
+The winner will be brought to Silicon Valley on a trip tailored to suit their growth trajectory where they will meet with key investors, strategic partners and prospects.

-Full details can be found at www.fast50.ie.
+Full details can be found at fast50.ie

-This article first appeared in the Sunday Business Post on Sunday, 1 July 2018.
+This article first appeared in the Sunday Business Post on Sunday, 30 June 2019.